-- 1. With an approach loaded in the active flight plan, press the PROC key to display the Procedures Page. - 2.
-Turn the large right knob to highlight "Activate Approach?". - 3.
-Press ENT.
+With an approach loaded in the active flight plan, press the PROC key to display the procedures page.

+- Turn the large right knob to highlight "Activate Approach?". - 3.
+Press the ENT key.

-Activating an Approach with Vectors-to-Final
+Activating an Approach with Vectors-To-Final

-The "Activate Vectors-To-Final?" option allows you to activate the final course segment of the approach.
+The "Activate Vector-To-Final?" option allows you to activate the final course segment of the approach.
 This option assumes you will receive vectors to the final approach course and guides you to intercept the final course, before reaching the FAF.

-With an approach loaded in the active flight plan,

-press the PROC key to display the Procedures Page.
+With an approach loaded in the active flight plan, press the PROC key to display the procedures page.

-- 2. Turn the large right knob to highlight "Activate Vectors-To-Final?". - Press ENT.
+- 2. Turn the large right knob to highlight "Activate Vector-To-Final?". - 3.
+Press the ENT key.